-You can get some wart remedies without a prescription and care for the warts yourself.
-This could be sufficient to eliminate the warts.
+You can get some wart remedies without a prescription and care for warts yourself.
+This could be sufficient to eliminate warts.
 The one issue with self-treatment is that you might mistake another kind of skin growth to get a wart.
 Some skin cancers look like warts.

 You need to see a dermatologist when you have:

 - A feeling that the growth isn’t a wart.

 - A wart on your face or genitals.